iliyasbektas/Book-recommendation-Engine/README.md

 # ADM_HW3
-This is a script for HW3 for ADM course of Data Science Master's programm of Sapienza University.
+These are scripts with some comments for HW3 for ADM course of Data Science Master's programm of Sapienza University.